wdpypere/docs-test-comps/docs/CAF/Reporter.md

 - event

-    If a `CAF::History` is initialized, track the event.
+    If a [History](../CAF/History.md) is initialized, track the event.
 The following metadata is added

     - `$WHOAMI`